Leicester Square Theatre: History

-The building originated as the Notre Dame Hall in 1953, replacing an earlier building that had been destroyed by World War II bombing, and part of the rebuild of the adjacent Notre Dame de France church, and the hall was used as a French cultural centre for a time.
-It became a popular music venue in the 1960s under the name Cavern in the Town, regularly hosting beat music group The Small Faces.
-It was renamed Notre Dame Hall in the 1970s and presented The Rolling Stones and The Who, but specialised in punk music, hosting such acts as The Sex Pistols.
-In 1979, The Clash previewed material from London Calling here shortly before recording the album.
-In the mid-90s Notre Dame Hall hosted The Halloween Society's monthly events which featured short films, variety acts, live music and cabaret.
+The building originated as the Notre Dame Hall in 1953, replacing an earlier building that had been destroyed by World War II bombing, and part of the rebuild of the adjacent Notre Dame de France church; the hall was used as a French cultural centre for a time.
+It became a popular music venue in the 1960s under the name Cavern in the Town, regularly hosting beat music group the Small Faces.
+It was renamed Notre Dame Hall in the 1970s and presented the Rolling Stones and the Who, but specialised in punk music, hosting such acts as the Sex Pistols.
+In 1979, the Clash previewed material from London Calling here shortly before recording the album.
+In the mid-90s, Notre Dame Hall hosted The Halloween Society's monthly events, which featured short films, variety acts, live music and cabaret.
 In 2001, it was converted to a theatre and named The Venue.

 Productions at The Venue included the world premiere of the Boy George musical Taboo, which had a highly successful run in 2002 before transferring to Broadway, and Round the Horne ...
 Revisited (2004-05).

-In 2008, the theatre was under new ownership and underwent refurbishment of the auditorium and bars and reopened in August with the new name of the Leicester Square Theatre.
+In 2008, the theatre was under new ownership and underwent refurbishment of the auditorium and bars.
+It reopened in August that year as the Leicester Square Theatre.
 The opening season included American comedian Joan Rivers making her acting debut with her play Joan Rivers: A Work in Progress by a Life in Progress, which played a total of 75 performances to celebrate her birthday.
 A musical based on the comic strip Alex, by Charles Peattie and Russell Taylor, starring Robert Bathurst, finished the year 2008.